ktorio/ktor-documentation/topics/compression.md

 ## HTTPS Security {id="security"}
 HTTPS with the enabled compression is vulnerable to the [BREACH](https://en.wikipedia.org/wiki/BREACH) attack.
 You can use various ways to mitigate this attack.
 For example, you can disable compression whenever the referrer header indicates a cross-site request.
-In %product%, this can be done by checking the referrer header value:
+In Ktor, this can be done by checking the referrer header value:
 ```kotlin
 install(Compression) {
     gzip {